chinibi/wc-step-by-step-ordering-free/readme.txt

 = What is The Step-By-Step Ordering System for WooCommerce? =

-The Step-By-Step Ordering System For WooCommerce is a fully functional plugin that works in conjunction with WooCommerce and takes your WordPress shopping system to a whole new level.
+The Step-By-Step Ordering System is a fully functional plugin that works in conjunction with WooCommerce and takes your WordPress shopping system to a whole new level.
 Our system was built to focus on the shopping experience by offering online buyers a guided step-by-step visit through your online store.
-It's a great tool for sellers offering packages and add-ons for sale.
+It's a great tool for sellers offering packages and add-ons and cross-promoted products for sale.

 = Do I need to have WordPress installed to use The Step-By-Step System? =